Family law in Japan: Background

-The ie (家) or "household" was the basic unit of Japanese law until the end of World War II: most civil and criminal matters were considered to involve families rather than individuals.
+The ie (家) or "household" was the basic unit of Japanese law, from the founding of the Meiji Civil Code in 1896, until the end of World War II: most civil and criminal matters were considered to involve families rather than individuals.
 The ie was considered to consist of grandparents, their son and his wife and their children, although even in 1920, 54% of Japanese households already were nuclear families.

 This system was formally abolished with the 1947 revision of Japanese family law under the influence of the allied occupation authorities, and Japanese society began a transition to a more Americanized nuclear family system.
 However, the number of nuclear families only slightly increased until 1980, when it reached 63%, and the Confucian principles underlying the "ie" concept only gradually faded and are still informally followed to some degree by many Japanese people today.

 Marriage

 Marriage of Japan's formality takes the form of civil marriage.
 A marriage is effected by filing notification of it.
 A wedding ceremony performed by a religious or fraternal body is not a necessary element for a legal marriage.